mitin001/transcriber/blog/podcasts/masculine-jason/2024-07-28-legrand-wolf.md

 > It's more important that people uphold the belief that exists within a religion than it is that they preserve the environment within which they are living.

-Religion always makes itself the priority in a person's life over anything else.
-Religious people may choose religion over their own lives or the lives of their children.
+Religion always makes itself the priority in a person's life [over anything else].
+Religious people may choose religion over their own lives or [the lives of their children].

 > The belief is more important than your wellbeing or the wellbeing of your children, and belief must be preserved.